 Aleksandr Brusentsev tells abstract stories with sound.
 Through shifting perspectives, his works articulate spaces and paradoxes that invite listeners to empathetically engage with fundamental questions and draw personal conclusions.
-His music has been performed internationally by renowned artists such as the London Philharmonic Orchestra, the CHROMA Ensemble, and Alexandra Wood and Huw Watkins.
+His music has been performed internationally by renowned ensembles and artists such as the London Philharmonic Orchestra, the CHROMA Ensemble, and Alexandra Wood and Huw Watkins.
+He is a Soundhub Associate of the London Symphony Orchestra and a Leverhulme Fellow of the London Philharmonic Orchestra.
+Additionally, he is a recipient of The American Composers Forum Jerome Fund for New Music and multiple honors from the Royal Academy of Music in London, where he completed his master’s studies in composition.

 View the Frequently Asked Questions about the Courtroom Concerts.